SOAR: Regression-based LiDAR Relocalization for UAVs: Future Work and Discussion

+As a result, performance may degrade under large roll/pitch variations or aggressive maneuvers.
+To address this limitation, future work will explore rotation-equivariant representations and canonicalization strategies, enabling principled handling of arbitrary 3D transformations and improving robustness in highly dynamic UAV scenarios.

+\textbf{Generalization under limited spatial overlap.} As demonstrated in the failure cases, relocalization performance degrades when the overlap between training and testing trajectories becomes extremely limited.
+This issue stems from the inherent distribution shift introduced by irregular UAV flight paths.

+While our method partially alleviates this issue through local geometric encoding and structured attention, it still relies on sufficient shared spatial context.
+Future work will investigate mechanisms for enhancing global structural reasoning, such as cross-view context aggregation and long-range geometric consistency modeling, allowing the model to infer correspondences even under sparse or asymmetric overlap.

-Finally, since UAV flight behavior inherently exhibits variability, we will explore self-supervised pretraining strategies that expose the model to a wider distribution of viewpoints, altitudes, and motion patterns.
-Such pretraining may allow \method{} to generalize beyond the specific trajectories seen during supervised training.
+\textbf{Learning under broader trajectory distributions.} Finally, our current training protocol remains scene-specific and trajectory-dependent.
+To improve generalization, we will explore self-supervised pretraining and cross-scene learning strategies that expose the model to more diverse environments, viewpoints, and motion patterns.
+This may reduce reliance on dense per-scene supervision and improve robustness to unseen trajectories.

-Overall, we believe these directions can further strengthen the robustness and generalization capability of \method{}, bringing it closer to practical UAV relocalization in diverse, unconstrained environments.
+Overall, these directions aim to better bridge implicit and explicit representations, improve robustness under full 6-DoF motion, and enhance generalization in real-world UAV relocalization systems.